CodeNerve/GhostWars/README.md

 ***

-Idea for this game struck me while playing Google's Halloween doodle, which was a very addicitive and fun, multiplayer ghost game, but I started to work on this during my Bachelor's course Web and Database Technology, because... well, no real reason!
+Idea for this game struck me while playing Google's Halloween doodle, which was a very addicitive and fun, multiplayer ghost game, but I started to work on this only during my Bachelor's course Web and Database Technology, because... well, no real reason!

 ***